Financial Aid & FAQs

 1. All families will be required to furnish the Financial Aid Office a copy of the following:

-- Wage earners who are self-employed will be required to furnish current business tax information.
-For those having formed partnerships, limited partnerships, corporations, or other business entities, the School will need copies of the applicable business tax returns and an SSS Business/Farm Statement.
-The School reserves the right to request any additional financial information such as balance sheets, cash flow statements, monthly budgets, etc.
+* Wage earners who are self-employed will be required to furnish current business tax information.
+For those having formed partnerships, limited partnerships, corporations, or other business entities, the School will need copies of the applicable business tax returns and supporting schedules.
+The School reserves the right to request any additional financial information such as balance sheets, cash flow statements, monthly budgets,etc.

 2. The School will not consider most ordinary business or rental depreciation or loss in calculating financial need.
 Losses on second homes and hobby businesses are also disallowed.